aayusachdev/Acid-house-Store/Notes.md

-E-Commerce Online Store
+## E-Commerce Online Store Project

-GIT (cloning some repository and adding it to your github)
+# GIT (cloning some repository and adding it to your github)

 - git remote: is just a pointer to a repository that is not on our system.
 Clond repo point to their origin as remote
 - git remote remove origin
 - git remote add origin <your repote repo link> Add your repository link to commit these files to it

-1. First, discuss the design architecture of the page
+# First, discuss the design architecture of the page

 - Difference between <span> <p> and <div>
   span is inline whereas the other 2 are block elements p and div only differ in semantics

-- FLEXBOX
+# FLEXBOX

-Properties of Container (flex container):
+# Properties of Container (flex container):

 display: flex;